Tabs3 Software Logo

 trust accounting for law firms

 Law firms hold other people’s money constantly: retainers not yet earned, settlements not yet disbursed, filing fees not yet paid.
 The accounting discipline that keeps that money safe, and keeps lawyers licensed, is trust accounting, and the account most of it lives in is an IOLTA.
-This guide explains both, shows the reconciliation routine bar auditors expect, and lays out how to choose a trust accounting system.

 What Is Trust Accounting?

-Trust accounting is the tracking and safeguarding of money a law firm holds for clients and third parties.
-It rests on one principle with teeth: the money isn’t the firm’s.
-From that principle follow the operating rules every state bar enforces: client funds stay in a separate trust account, never mixed with firm funds; every dollar is tracked to a specific client and matter on its own ledger; fees move out of trust only when earned and billed; and the books must prove, at any moment, exactly whose money the account holds.
-A trust accounting error isn’t a bookkeeping problem, it’s a license problem: discipline for trust violations ranges up to disbarment, and intent is not a defense.
+From that rule follow the operating rules every state bar enforces: client funds stay in a separate trust account, never mixed with firm funds; every dollar is tied to a specific client and matter on its own ledger; fees move out of trust only when earned and billed; and the books must show, at any moment, exactly whose money the account holds.

 What Is an IOLTA Account?

-An IOLTA account (Interest on Lawyers’ Trust Accounts) is the standard client trust account American law firms use: a pooled, interest-bearing account holding funds that are too small or too short-term to earn net interest for any individual client.
-The interest goes to the state’s IOLTA program to fund legal aid; the lawyer never keeps it, and neither does the client.
-Every state and DC runs an IOLTA program, and most require participation.
+An IOLTA account (Interest on Lawyers’ Trust Accounts) is the standard client trust account American law firms use: a pooled, interest-bearing account for funds that are too small or too short-term to earn net interest for any one client.

 How Do IOLTA Accounts Work?